anesuleo/AstarAlgorithm/docs/index.md

 **Lecturer Material**
 - Lynch, M. (2025). *C++ Programming – A\* Algorithm Project Brief and Rubric*.
 ATU Galway.
 **AI Tools**
 - Anthropic.
 (2025). *Claude (claude.ai)*.
 Used for concept explanation, algorithm understanding, code review, and report structuring. https://claude.ai
 - OpenAI.
 (2025). *ChatGPT*.
-Used for project timeline planning and scheduling. https://chat.openai.com
+Used for project timeline planning and scheduling. https://chat.openai.com **Diagramming**

-**Diagramming**
 - PlantUML.
 (2025). *PlantUML – Open-source UML diagram tool*.
-Used to generate the class diagram. https://plantuml.com
+Used to generate the class diagram. https://plantuml.com **Reference Material**

-**Reference Material**
 - cppreference.com.
 (2025). *C++ Standard Library reference*.
 Used for STL container documentation (`std::priority_queue`, `std::unordered_map`, `std::unordered_set`). https://en.cppreference.com
-### Reflection on AI use

-Using AI as a learning tool rather than a solution generator made the process more effective.
-Asking "why does this work?" rather than "write this for me" built genuine understanding that I can demonstrate and defend.
-Every piece of code in this project is something I can explain line by line — which is the standard the rubric holds this work to.